40% off when you buy 8 items or more. Use code 40OFFSHOP at checkout.

 Cognitive-behavioral therapy (CBT) teaches us to control our thoughts and it’s considered the gold standard of treatment for most mental health conditions, such as anxiety, depression, and eating disorders[*].

-Looking to learn more about CBT?
+Are you looking to learn more about CBT?
 I’ve created this list of cognitive behavioral therapy books that will serve as helpful resources.
-These CBT books contain terminology, science-based techniques, and sample scenarios that will help you understand and apply it in your own life or therapy sessions.
+These CBT books contain terminology, science-based techniques, and sample scenarios that will help you understand and apply them in your own life or therapy sessions.

 Note that these books on CBT therapy are not arranged in any specific order.
-However, I’ve made sure to add Judith S. Beck (the daughter of Aaron Beck, father of CBT) as the first author on the list.
+However, I’ve added Judith S. Beck (the daughter of Aaron Beck, father of CBT) as the first author on the list.

 Cognitive Behavior Therapy: Basics and Beyond

-1. Best Book for CBT Professionals: Cognitive Behavior Therapy: Basics and Beyond — Judith S. Beck
+1. Cognitive Behavior Therapy: Basics and Beyond — Judith S. Beck

 This book is being used by hundreds of thousands of clinicians and graduate students.
 Written by Judith S. Beck, a master clinician, researcher, and daughter of Aaron Beck, it guides professionals on how to properly structure their therapy sessions and incorporate CBT techniques.
 Be sure to choose the third edition of this CBT book since it has new chapters on the therapeutic relationship and integrating mindfulness.